Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

 - You will receive either local or general anesthesia.

-- The dislodged fat is vacuumed away through the suction tube.
+- After the medicine in the solution takes effect, dislodged fat is vacuumed away through the suction tube.
 A vacuum pump or a large syringe provides the suction action.

 - Several skin punctures may be needed to treat large areas.
 The surgeon may approach the areas to be treated from different directions to get the best contour.